kchacon120593/Time_Series_Energy_Forecasting/README.md

 - **Run the notebook cells to:**
   - Load and preprocess the dataset
   - Use functions from the .py scripts inside src/
-  -  Train ARIMA, XGBoost, and Prophet models
+  -  Train XGBoost, and Prophet models
   - Visualize forecast results

 ---